threefoldfoundation/info_sdk/src/tokens/different_tokens/tft_stellarx.md

 ![](stellarx_logo.png)

-StellarX is a free peer2peer marketplace available on the Stellar network.
+StellarX is a free peer2peer threefold_now available on the Stellar network.
 It offers trading for a range of assets, using stellar lumens (XLM) as the base currency.

 ## Buy